seanbaxter/segfault_intel/README.md

 ```

 Intel driver segfaults in glLinkProgram when there is an OpArrayLength sourced on a StorageBuffer variable.
 This is generated with my own compiler.
 Maybe the emitted instructions are poisonously different from glslang's, but I can't really tell.
 Should not be segfaulting driver.
 Works fine with nvidia.

+### Update:

+I wrote a GLSL one-liner to see if glslang-generated code has the same issue.
+It does.
+The example now uses glslc's generated segfault.spv.